ParkerFadoul/citibike_dataset_SQL/README.md

 - **Subscribers took significantly more trips** than customers, and their average ride durations were shorter — likely due to commuting.
 - **Riders aged 25–34** were the most active group by far, with over 340,000 trips.
 The youngest group (18–24) took the fewest rides.
 - **Trip duration remained fairly consistent** across age groups, suggesting ride time is driven more by purpose than age.
+- **Average trip duration peaked around 4pm (~16 minutes)**, with the shortest rides in the early morning — likely due to short commutes vs. longer leisure trips later in the day.
+- **Trip volume peaked during typical commuting hours**, but ride length and ride frequency followed different curves — a contrast that highlights varied rider intentions throughout the day.

 ---